pchemguy/spec-kit/templates/capabilities/capabilities.md

 * a packaging approach;
 * a delivery context;

-to subsume or obscure the core user capability.
+to subsume or obscure the Core User Capability.

 ---

 ##### Core Capability Test

-For each proposed capability anchor, the LLM MUST ask:
+For each proposed capability, the LLM MUST ask:

-> Is this anchor defined around the user need being satisfied, or around a specific way of satisfying it?
+> Is this capability defined around the user need being satisfied, or around a specific way of satisfying it?

-If the anchor is named or scoped in terms of a specific solution form, interaction model, technology, access context, or delivery mechanism, the LLM MUST verify that:
+If a capability is named or scoped in terms of a specific solution form, interaction model, technology, access context, or delivery mechanism, the LLM MUST verify that:

-* the underlying core user capability is represented by a separate dedicated anchor; or
+* the underlying Core User Capability is represented by a separate capability; or
-* no distinct core user capability is being hidden.
+* no distinct Core User Capability is being hidden.

-If a core user capability is hidden inside a solution-form anchor, the LLM MUST split or revise the anchor set.
+If a Core User Capability is hidden inside a solution-form capability, the LLM MUST split or revise the capability set.

 ---

 #### Supporting Functional Capability